 - 14.4 The CCTV service has continued to benefit from the previously successful round of the Safer Street Fund.
 This has given the service extended coverage in the Abbey, Carholme, Castle and Park wards.
 Additionally, a new camera has also been installed on Newland enabling the service to fill a gap in the coverage from City Centre to Carholme.
+Following a successful bid to the Safer Streets 5 funding round, from January the unit will be double staffed.
+In addition to this there is also funding available for infrastructure.

-- 14.5 Following the installation of new CCTV software, the service has also been able to provide valuable footfall data for key events in the city during the past year, including the Lincoln Christmas Market, Steampunk, Lincoln Live and 1940's Weekend, together with provide footfall data for any other events in the City Centre.
+- 14.5 Following the installation of new CCTV software, the service has also been able to provide valuable footfall data for key events in the city during the past year, including Steampunk, Lincoln Live and 1940's Weekend, together with provide footfall data for any other events in the City Centre.
 This enables officials to make informed decisions to ensure that these and any future events can take place with minimal issues.

 - 14.6 Alongside the city centre, the service has continued to monitor various council sites including;

 - City Hall

 - Hartsholme Park

 - Boultham Park

 - Arboretum

 - St Botolph's Court

 - Derek Miller Court

 - Yarborough Leisure Centre

 - Birchwood Leisure Centre

 - Trent View

 - Jarvis House

 - Hamilton House

 - 14.7 Additionally, the service has also continued to support events hosted in the city such as football matches, the Lincoln 10k, cycling events, Lincoln Pride, Christmas lights and any marches or protests.

-- 14.8 The figures below show the relatively consistent incident numbers for the last 3 years recorded by the service -
+- 14.8 The figures below show the relatively consistent incident numbers for the last 3 years recorded by the service

 - 2021 9,637

 - 2022 9,566

 - 2023 9,905

 - 14.9 Since April 2022 after the new Safer Streets cameras were installed, fly tipping incidents were high, but then dropped off.
-Unfortunately, the service has reported that this trend has not continued and the service have had to produce 42 evidence discs this year for fly tipping.
+Unfortunately, the service has reported that this trend has not continued and the service has had to produce 42 evidence discs this year for fly tipping.